-Habitat has made the commitment to continue building new homes and start a Critical Home Repair program in The Glens on owner-occupied homes for homeowners who cannot physically or financially effect changes on their own.
-This program is currently in the pilot stages.
+Habitat has made the commitment to continue building new homes and Repairing owner-occupied homes in The Glens neighborhood of Dacono for homeowners who cannot physically or financially effect changes on their own.
 If you or someone you know owns a home in need of repairs you can contact Nicole Stanek, Manager of Neighborhood Revitalization, for an application.

 Basic Qualifications for Critical Home Repair Program:

 - Home located in The Glens neighborhood in Dacono

 - Homeowner(s) owns and lives in the home being repaired and it is the only home they own.

 - All adults in the home combined earning between 0%-less than 80% of the Area Median Income annually.